KaiSta/gopherlyzer-GuaranteedRaces/README.md

 # gopherlyzer-GuaranteedRaces

-Prototype implementation of our analysis described in *Data Race Prediction for Inaccurate Traces*.
+Prototype implementation of our analysis described in [Data Race Prediction for Inaccurate Traces](https://arxiv.org/abs/1905.10855).

 ## Description